HydroModPy/HydroModPy/docs/source/user_guide/workflows/stream-network-calibration.rst

 top, so the ratio it recomputes on the solver mesh and publishes per trial as ``alpha_obs_closure`` describes a different surface.
-On the Nancon the routing DEM reaches ``alpha = 0.994`` after a 30 m burn while ``alpha_obs_closure`` sits at 0.306, below the 0.90 threshold, and every trial says so.
-Read both: the first says the delineation and the flow paths follow the map, the second says how much of the criterion's own measurement is a top-versus-map disagreement.
+On the Nancon the routing DEM reaches ``alpha = 0.994`` after a 30 m burn while ``alpha_obs_closure`` sits at 0.306, and ``alpha_obs_closure_catchment`` at 0.693.
+Read the three: the first says the delineation and the flow paths follow the map, the third says how much of the criterion's own measurement is a top-versus-map disagreement, and the gap between the second and the third is the mapped linework the criterion carries outside the basin. **A trial is judged on the third.** The criterion never descends the burned surface, so a low value there is never a reason to burn deeper.

 **The drain conductance must stay proportional to the conductivity.** Leave ``[flow.bc.cauchy.drainage] value`` at zero, or at anything not strictly